 - The supervisor-spokesperson will have to collect the consent form for all non-principal host institutions that are involved in the project application.
 With this declaration those institutions commit themselves to act as host institutions for the project and more specifically with respect to the research work that will be performed by their researchers in the project.
 The main host institutions deliver their declaration directly to FWO.
 The declarations for non-principal host institutions have to be uploaded as an attachment to the application form.
-You will find the template for this declaration here.
+Download the template for this declaration.

 - Each (co-)supervisor(-spokesperson) has to upload a CV.
-Please do use the template provided in the form and here.
+Please do use the template provided in the form.

 - Your application is submitted to a number of external referees for evaluation.

-- Rebuttal: You can react on the comments of the external referees and internal evaluation reports: 2 - 16 September 2019.
-The deadline for submission is this year exceptionally extended until September 23rd.
+- Rebuttal: You can react on the comments of the external referees and internal (members FWO expert panels) evaluation reports: 2 - 16 September 2020.

 - The board of trustees takes the final decision.

 - Afterwards you will receive feedback on your application.

 The FWO has the projects evaluated by 30 discipline-specific expert panels and one interdisciplinary panel.
 The applicant is solely responsible for the choice of the expert panel that will evaluate his/her application.
 You will find the scopes that have been defined here.

 These general regulations are applicable for every funding of FWO